WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?

 \section{Threat Model}

-We discuss the components of the threat model below.
+We discuss the threat model of WaLi below (see Fig. \ref{fig:attack_model}).

+\textbf{a) Proximity to sound sources and humans:} \mycolor{\textit{To prove that DPSs are often located close to humans, we have evaluated two anonymous facilities - one is an industrial facility and the other is an FDA-compliant cleanroom (see Fig. \ref{fig:DPSsclosetohuman}).}}

+\textbf{Fig. \ref{fig:DPSsclosetohuman} supports the fact that DPSs are often found in room entrances, corridors, inside rooms near diffusers, etc., in practical HVAC systems in human proximity and they operate in low-pressure ranges (e.g., 0–250 Pa)}.
+Therefore, they can be a source of eavesdropping. \textit{The main challenges are that DPSs are noisy and use a sampling frequency of 0.5-2 kHz (refer to Table \ref{table:pressureHVACs}).
+Therefore, we propose WaLi to recover full intelligible speech from the aliased pressure sensor data by reconstructing both amplitude and phase of the speech signal.}

-\textbf{a) Attacker's goal:} The attacker can eavesdrop on the conversation with unrestricted vocabulary using HVAC systems where DPSs are located close to human occupancy.
-In addition to eavesdropping a natural conversation, the attacker can also understand how many people are present inside of a room/facility, how many of them are males and females, what types of sound sources are present, and from the sound sources, the attacker can also identify what types of activities are going on inside the room/facility.
-The attacker collects pressure data from DPSs and reconstructs intelligible audio from the noisy and aliased pressure data using our WaLi.
-WaLi uses complex-valued models to reconstruct both magnitude and phase to generate intelligible audio for at least 0.5 kHz sampling frequency.
+\textbf{b) Attacker's goal:} The attacker can eavesdrop on speech with \textit{unrestricted vocabulary} using HVAC systems where DPSs are located close to human occupancy.
+In addition to eavesdropping a natural speech, the attacker may also understand how many people are present inside a room/facility, how many of them are males and females, what types of sound sources are present, and from the sound sources, \mycolor{the attacker can also identify what types of activities are going on inside.}

-\textbf{b) Attacker's access level:} Prior works with the capability to spy on natural conversations use malicious apps to access inertial sensors \cite{wang2024vibspeech, hu2022accear} to collect data for eavesdropping.
-These attacks require the installation of such apps to initiate the eavesdropping.
-In contrast, our attack model exploits the normal behavior of HVACs without installing additional software on HVACs.
-Access to collect pressure data from DPSs is possible in the following scenarios.
+\textbf{c) Attacker's access level:} Prior works require installation of malicious apps to access inertial sensors \cite{wang2024vibspeech, hu2022accear} to collect data for eavesdropping. \ul{In contrast, our attack model exploits the normal behavior of HVACs without installing additional software on HVACs.} Access to collect pressure data from DPSs is possible in the following scenarios.

-\textbf{First}, an attacker disguised as a malicious employee or maintenance person can access pressure data from the Building Management System (BMS) software dashboard, as in modern buildings, pressure sensors are integrated into the BMS using standard protocols, such as Modbus TCP, KNX, and LonWorks.
+\textbf{First}, an attacker disguised as a malicious employee or maintenance person can access pressure data from the Building Management System (BMS) software dashboard, as in modern buildings, pressure sensors are integrated into the BMS using standard protocols, such as Modbus TCP, and KNX \cite{digikey2023networking}.